-Have you ever wondered why little Fido barks at absolutely everything, and so very loudly?
-How do you get him/her to stop, if you aren’t sure why your dog barks in the first place?
-A new study decodes the evolutionary reasons for barking.
+Have you ever wondered why your dog barks at absolutely everything, and so very loudly?
+How do you get your pup to stop if you aren’t sure why he or she barks in the first place?
+A research study decodes the evolutionary reasons for barking.

 Get this.
 Lord and her team don’t think dogs bark to communicate with each other or us.
 When they bark, it’s not because they’ re trying to tell us something.
 So there’s absolutely no point to asking, “what is it, boy?” when your dog runs to the window and starts mouthing off.
 Lord suspects he has no message in mind to communicate by barking at all.
 Instead, she explains, “We think dogs bark due to this internal conflict and mobbing behavior, but domestic dogs bark more because they are put, and put themselves into, conflicting situations more often.”

 An example of internal conflict for a dog in today’s world may be when he’s anxious or excited when seeing a person approach, but is behind a fence and prevented from approaching or fleeing.
 But what’s mobbing behavior?
 It goes something like this.
 Over the centuries dogs learned to protect themselves by barking.
 One dog spots a predator and starts barking because she’s torn between the urge to flee and the need to stay.
 Then, the whole pack joins in, ultimately creating a mob mentality that scares off the predator.
 This mob scene strategy came in handy over the last 10,000 or so years as dogs hung around human food and garbage.
 By ganging up on predators instead of running away, the dogs self-selected.
 The ones who overcame their fear of people and stayed while people approached were rewarded with a meal, thrived and reproduced.